Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Conclusion

-Remaining work focuses on (i) completing the fabrication of high-field P3 and high-current testing to approach the $0.5$ T objective, (ii) expanding diagnostic coverage (embedded Hall sensors, enhanced voltage tap arrays, RGA) for real-time quench, thermal, and vacuum profiling, (iii) implementing conformal cryostat geometries to emulate real-world operation, (iv) integrating and investigating co-wound HTS layers for improved quench protection, and (v) characterizing and tightening manufacturing tolerances relative to quasi-symmetry error allowances.
+Remaining work focuses on (i) rigorous testing of P3 at high currents to approach the $0.5$ T objective, (ii) expanding diagnostic coverage (embedded Hall sensors, enhanced voltage tap arrays, RGA) for real-time quench, thermal, and vacuum profiling, (iii) implementing conformal cryostat geometries that reproduce the spatial and thermal boundary conditions of the full CSX device, (iv) systematic characterization and optimization of the HTS–copper busbar interface, including contact resistance and thermal conduction pathways, and (v) tightening manufacturing tolerances relative to quasi-symmetry error allowances.
 Successful execution of these next steps will bring together the mechanical, electromagnetic, and thermal designs, enabling full-scale CSX coil construction and advancing the broader application of HTS technology to optimized stellarator configurations.